Chilean Matorral

 The Chilean Matorral (NT1201) is a terrestrial ecoregion of central Chile, located on the west coast of South America.
 It is in the Mediterranean forests, woodlands, and scrub biome, part of the Neotropical realm.

+The matorral ecoregion is characterized by a temperate Mediterranean climate, with rainy winters and dry summers, and lies between the arid Atacama Desert and the humid Valdivian temperate forests.
+The ecoregion is home to diverse plant communities, including matorral or tall shrubland, forests and woodlands, savannas, and low shrubland and scrub.

-Matorral is typically characterized by a temperate Mediterranean climate, with rainy winters and dry summers.
-It is one of the world's five Mediterranean climate regions, which are all located in the middle latitudes on the west coast of continents.
+The ecoregion is one of the world's five Mediterranean climate regions, which are all located in the middle latitudes on the west coast of continents.
 The Mediterranean Basin, the California chaparral and woodlands ecoregion of California and Baja California, the Cape Province of South Africa, and Southwest Australia are the other Mediterranean-climate regions.

 Setting

 The Matorral occupies central Chile between 32° and 37° south latitude.
 The Pacific Ocean lies to the west, and the Chilean Coastal Range lies parallel to the coast.
-The Chilean Central Valley lies between the Coastal range and the Andes Mountains, which bound the Matorral ecoregion on the east.
-To the north is the extremely dry Atacama desert, which separates the Matorral from the tropical forests of northern South America.
+The Chilean Central Valley lies between the Coastal range and the Andes Mountains, which bound the matorral ecoregion on the east.
+To the north is the extremely dry Atacama desert, which separates the matorral from the tropical forests of northern South America.
 A semi-desert region known as El Norte Chico (the "little north") lies between 28° and 32° south latitude, and is the transition zone between the Atacama desert and the Matorral.
-To the south lies the cooler and wetter Valdivian temperate rain forests ecoregion, which includes most of South America's temperate rain forests.
+To the south lies the cooler and wetter Valdivian temperate forests ecoregion, which includes transitional deciduous forests, including the Maulino forest of the Chilean Coast Range, along with most of South America's temperate rain forests.